mkhasnain/TrafficIQ-Using-Prolog/README.md

 (iii) High Traffic: “High Traffic.
 Consider Alternate Routes”.

 e) Simulating traffic volume predictions for a particular intersection to perform inferences and provide traffic advisories.

+f) Define predicates to dynamically adjust traffic thresholds and advisories based on typical levels of traffic for different times of the day.

+g) Provide a simulation to demonstrate how this dynamic model operates and the results it produces.

+In addition to the completion of the tasks described above, the following components must be provided with the artefact 3 submission.